voschezang/coding-handbook/README.md

 # Coding Handbook

 This is a collection of guidelines and ideas related to software engineering and computer science.
-References to [wikipedia](https://en.wikipedia.org/wiki/Wikipedia:About) are chosen for convenience.
+It is not meant to be a complete or exhaustive overview.